At SNAs, step off the beaten path

 Others that have woodland and prairie wildflowers, as well as mosses and ferns, include Zumbro Falls Woods, along the Zumbro River east of Zumbrota; and Townsend Woods, a patch of Big Woods that's just north of Sakatah Lake State Park, west of Faribault.

 Wisconsin also has superb natural areas.
-Started in 1951, its program got a 23-year head start, giving it 558 sites to Minnesota's 145.
+Started in 1951, its program got a 23-year head start on Minnesota, giving it 687 sites to Minnesota's 166.

 Its sites include many of the state's headliner attractions: the Dells of the Wisconsin River, the Dalles of the St. Croix, Brady's Bluff Prairie in Perrot State Park, Big Bay Sand Spit and Bog on Madeline Island, the Mink River Estuary in Door County.

-Door County alone has 25 state natural areas, tucked amid the better-known state and county parks.
+Door County alone has more than 25 state natural areas, tucked amid the better-known state and county parks.

 Wisconsin's very first SNA in 1951 was Parfrey's Glen in the Baraboo Hills.
 That's one of my favorite spots in the whole region, a narrow, otherworldly gorge whose moss-covered rock walls are embedded with plum-puddingstone.